0LNetworkCommunity/documentation/docs/archive/econ/The_Rulebook_at_Genesis.md

 * Securing the network is done by a maximum of 100 delegations of "Validator Nodes".
 This is very valuable work to the network.
 * At the start of the network each Validator Node has typically 1 entity or person behind it (a delegation of 1\).
 * To become a candidate for a Validator Node, all that is required is to run the configuration tool, and to have any existing Validator in a current validator set send an onboarding transaction. (it's not a vote by the validator set to include a new validator.)
-* While it doesn't take group permission to onboard a new validator, existing validators are rate\-limited from creating endless accounts.
+* While it doesn't take group permission to onboard a new validator, existing validators are rate-limited from creating endless accounts.
 They can only onboard a new prospective validator every 14 days/epochs.
 * The budget for Validator subsidies is "thermostatic", it goes up or down depending on the total number of Validator Nodes doing work successfully.
 	+ If the network is about to fail, with only 4 nodes on the network, the budget the network has for security, exactly 8,400,000 coins (the maximum).
 The 4 nodes share the 8,400,000 coins, 2,100,000 each.
 	+ On the other extreme when the network is reaching its technical performance limit, there is no reason to subsidize Validators.
 At 100 Validator nodes, the total budget is 0, and the 100 validators will share the transaction fees the network produces.